Broadgilled hagfish: Cultural uses

 E. cirrhatus is a traditional food for Māori and is considered a delicacy.
 In modern times, some iwi serve E. cirrhatus for special occasions.

 Commercially hagfish are considered a delicacy in Korea and Japan.
 This has led to small-scale fishing in New Zealand to supply this market.
 The skin is used to produce eel skin leather.
 This industry has no regulations unlike many others because of a large number of unknown factors about hagfish life cycles.
 It is difficult to regulate when the size of the population is unknown as well as the growth and fertility rate.
 This makes the industries sustainability questionable and has led to a lot of research into hagfish reproduction.
 But due to the depth at which this species inhabits and the difficulty in observing their behaviour limited knowledge has been gained.

 Other uses

 Biometrics research work has pursued applications of the protein fibres within hagfish slime.
 Douglas Fudge, then head of the University of Guelph hagfish slime research team, stated that when dried, the fibres within the slime become like silk: very thin and strong.
 (Fudge is now at Chapman University.)
-"Hagfish slime is made up of two parts: mucus and tiny fibres, about 15cm long but only a micron wide."
+"Hagfish slime is made up of two parts: mucus and tiny fibres, about 15 cm long but only a micron wide."
 These fibres could be a natural, renewable alternative to non-renewable, petroleum-derived fabrics, like nylon and spandex.
 While no one has yet extracted the proteins to make a spool of hagfish thread, Fudge and his team propose that in the future, these proteins will extracted and made into eco-friendly clothing such as athletic wear; or because of their strength, even bulletproof vests.